-Does your Android device keep shutting down while you are using it?
+Does your Android phone keep turning off while you are using it?
 Does it keep turning off by itself even when you have a full battery?
 If your answer is yes, this article is for you,

-If your phone keeps turning off itself, it might stem from hardware or software-related problems.
+If your Android phone keeps turning itself off, it might stem from hardware or software-related problems.
 You might have a bad battery, a corrupted app, or even an out-of-date operating system.

 This can be very frustrating, especially when you are watching your favorite shows.
 The phone turning off is a fairly common problem among Android devices and can usually be solved quickly with a few troubleshooting tips.